pallassecurity/mcp-performance-testing/README.md

 These cold startup times illustrate that Docker does incur a startup penalty.
 On other runs I have seen the jump for Dockerized Node much higher and FastMCP much lower.
 My takeaways from this test are:

-- FastMCP itself has a longer startup time than a very basic Node setup
+- FastMCP itself has a longer startup time than a very basic Node setup (expected with all the additional features)
 - Dockerizing your servers may take you from sub-second to multi-second time scales for startup
 - These results were for relatively optimal Docker files, you can make the startup time even worse with a suboptimal Docker file
 - It is not uncommon to see community made servers that contain significant startup application code that causes a slowdown